 The Thing for You?

 Do you want an extra challenge?
-For Dutch students, we offer the History honors program.
+For Dutch students, we offer the History honours programme.

 A total of 88% of all of the first-year History students in Utrecht complete their first year and go on to the second year (class of 2014).
 The national percentage is 79%.
 Of the Utrecht students who go on to their second year, 72% earn their diploma within four years (class of 2011).
 The national percentage of History students earning a degree is 64%.

-In the National Student Survey 2016, the History study program at Utrecht University was evaluated by 188 respondents.
-They rated the study program an average score of 4.1 on a 5-point scale.
-This is in line with the national average for History programs, at 4.1 with a total of 1,251 respondents.
+In the National Student Survey 2016, the History study programme at Utrecht University was evaluated by 188 respondents.
+They rated the study programme an average score of 4.1 on a 5-point scale.
+This is in line with the national average for History programmes, at 4.1 with a total of 1,251 respondents.

-Of the recently graduated university graduates who took a History degree, 78% of those who earned a Master's were in employment within a year and a half of completing their degree program.
+Of the recently graduated university graduates who took a History degree, 78% of those who earned a Master's were in employment within a year and a half of completing their degree programme.